Areas of Support

 Forms of psychotherapy that have been found to be helpful and effective in helping treat perinatal mood disorders include: Cognitive Behavioral Therapy, Interpersonal Therapy, Psychodynamic Therapy, and other forms of supportive psychotherapy.
 These forms of therapy can help focus on emotions and thought patterns, but also behavioral aspects.
 These approaches can help increase and rediscover the bond between parent and child, and also between partners.

 Book an appointment today!
 Perinatal mood disorders can cause avoidance behaviors, create harmful thought and behavioral cycles and negatively impact your mental health.
 It is important to seek help from a mental health professional in order to help you manage and alleviate your symptoms.
-Perinatal Mood Disorders and Maternal Mental Health is an area that LifeCycle Counselling specializes in.
+Perinatal Mood Disorders and Perinatal Mental Health is an area that LifeCycle Counselling specializes in.
 Call us today or book an appointment to get started!
-Please visit our Maternal Mental Health section for more details.
+Please visit our Perinatal Mental Health section for more details.

 WHAT IS (IN)FERTILITY?

 Infertility is defined as not being able to conceive after trying for a year or longer.
 This may be because of female or male factors, or both.
 As a result, many individuals may seek out fertility treatment.
 There are various methods of treating fertility, with the most common being: oral medications, intracytoplasmic sperm injection (ICSI), in vitro fertilization (IVF), and intrauterine insemination (IUI).
 Throughout the process, you may experience grief and loss, and/or begin to question your identity.
 Many individuals and/or couples going through this process, may also become frustrated, have feelings of helplessness, or have to make difficult decisions that can impact one’s emotional health.